 - Cashew Halves

-- Sesame Seeds - white of black can both be used to top this bowl!
+- Sesame Seeds - white or black sesame seeds can both be used to top this bowl!

 - Sliced Avocado